 - Pot into Compact Rootrainers and allow to grow on.

-When all frost danger is finished place them into their growing place.
+Wait for the frost danger to pass and plant them in their final position.
 In late September, carefully dig them up.
 Leave for one week to mature in a warm place (allows skins to set and flavour to sweeten)

-Alternatively, order cuttings or slips, which will be delivered from late April onwards and pot the cuttings immediately into the Compact Rootrainer trays.
+Alternatively, order cuttings or slips, which will be delivered from late April onwards and pot the cuttings immediately into the Compact Rootrainers